codemyriad/cr-sqlite-js/packages/rx-query/README.md

 - Folds multiple calls to the same `useQuery` into a single database query

 This package aims to simplify the implementation of a fully reactive query system.
+# rx-query

+A reactive query system for efficient database operations.

+## Features

+- Query AST manipulation
+- Dataflow rewriting
+- Relation caching
+- Transactional operations

+## Components

+### QueryAST

+Provides types and functions for working with query Abstract Syntax Trees (ASTs).

+- `QueryAST`: Type definition for the query AST.
+- `queryToAST()`: Converts a query string to an AST.
+- `astToQuery()`: Converts an AST back to a query string.

+### QueryToDataflow

+Handles the rewriting of queries into dataflow representations.

+- `rewrittenQueryToDataflow()`: Converts a query AST to a dataflow representation.

+### RelationCache

+Implements caching for relation data to optimize join operations.

+### RxDbTx

+Manages reactive database transactions, collecting writes and processing them post-commit.

+## Benefits

+- Coalesces duplicate queries
+- Implements query caching
+- Collects read queries across micro-tasks into a single IndexedDB transaction
+- Folds multiple calls to the same `useQuery` into a single database query

+This package aims to simplify the implementation of a fully reactive query system.